Updated: Feb 12

 I currently have 300 images in my portfolio, I’ve been selling for under 4 months, made 77 sales and about $20.
 Less than it cost me to shout a homeless guy a hot lunch and a coffee last week because it was bloody cold.

-So, Shutterstock remains a passion project and not an income earner, but I'm feeling encouraged at just how quickly my sales are increasing.
-I'm now not really uploading very frequently and yet my sales are still increasing exponentially.
+So, Shutterstock remains a passion project rather than a get-rich-quick scheme, but I'm feeling encouraged at just how quickly my sales are increasing.

 April 2021: $0.82 (4 sales)